Neither Right nor Left: Reception

 Neither Right nor Left was considered extremely polemical on its publication in France.
 In contrast to earlier studies which were like "earnest documentaries", Roger Griffin stated the work "can be likened to a major series originally made from prime-time TV abroad where it caused so much controversy that it was soon dubbed into English and has now been released on video".
 He described it as an "indispensable text" for the study of fascism.

 In the aftermath of the appearance of the French edition, Sternhell was sued for defamation by Bertrand de Jouvenel in 1983 after the book described him as having been a fascist in the 1930s.
 Jouvenel, on whose behalf the anti-fascist intellectual Raymond Aron testified, sued him on nine counts.
 The judge found Sternhell liable on two counts but imposed only symbolic damages and permitted Sternhell to retain the offending passages in future editions of the book.
-Robert Wohl states was a "major defeat" for the plaintiff.
+Robert Wohl states that this was a "major defeat" for the plaintiff.

 Sternhell published a revised and expanded edition in French in 1987 with Éditions Complexe which reaffirmed his earlier thesis.